Yes A checkmark with a circle around it close

 The potential benefits of rolling over from a 529 plan to a Roth IRA include:

-If you are paying off qualified student loans, your employer will have the option to match your loan payments with contributions to a retirement account, offering you an additional incentive to save for retirement.
+If you are paying off qualified student loans, your employer now has the option to match your loan payments with contributions to a retirement account, offering you an additional incentive to save for retirement.
 For this purpose, matching contributions can be made into a 401(k), 403(b), governmental 457(b) or SIMPLE IRA plan.

 Planning considerations